 2. Does your medical school curriculum address the relationship between extreme heat, health risks, and climate change?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.

-0 This topic was not covered. Неа Score explanation: As part of the Graduate Entry Medicine (GEM) 1 curriculum at RCSI, the Public Health and Epidemiology module includes a lecture on Environmental Health (PHE34) which addresses the associations between climate change and extreme temperature health risks.
-There is half of a lecture in the GEM and Direct Entry Medicine (DEM) programme that focuses on PH and examines sustainable healthcare.
+This topic was not covered.

+Score explanation: This topic was not covered at all.

 3. Does your medical school curriculum address the impacts of extreme weather events on individual health and/or on healthcare systems?

-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
+- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.